dessant/support-requests/assets/app-description.md

 # Label used to mark issues as support requests
 supportLabel: support

-# Comment to post on issues marked as support requests.
-Add a link
+# Comment to post on issues marked as support requests, `{issue-author}` is an
-# to a support page, or set to `false` to disable
+# optional placeholder.
+Set to `false` to disable
 supportComment: >
-  We use the issue tracker exclusively for bug reports and feature requests.
+  :wave: @{issue-author}, we use the issue tracker exclusively for bug reports and feature requests.
 However, this issue appears to be a support request.
   Please use our support channels to get help with the project.

 # Close issues marked as support requests
 close: true